Skip to main content

 The transition to ASP.NET Core for CMS 12 and Commerce 14 resulted in a comprehensive overhaul of developer documentation.
 Previous documentation focused on ASP.NET Framework is now considered legacy for new implementations.

-• Clear Versioning: Documentation is meticulously versioned.
+• Clear versioning: Documentation is meticulously versioned.
 Always reference CMS 12 (Content Cloud) and Commerce 14 (Commerce Cloud) documentation when working with these platforms.

-2. Shift in Focus and Content
+Shift in focus and content

-• ASP.NET Core Centric: Documentation now emphasizes dependency injection, middleware pipelines, endpoint routing, and the new configuration model.
+• ASP.NET Core centric: Documentation now emphasizes dependency injection, middleware pipelines, endpoint routing, and the new configuration model.

-• Modern Development Practices: Stronger focus on cloud-native architecture, API-first design, and scalable deployment strategies.
+• Modern development practices: Stronger focus on cloud-native architecture, API-first design, and scalable deployment strategies.

-• Deprecation Guidance: Clear identification of deprecated APIs and migration paths to their modern equivalents.
+• Deprecation guidance: Clear identification of deprecated APIs and migration paths to their modern equivalents.

 Key Differences in Documentation Structure and Content